dmpop/pinpinpin/README.md

-# Ifti
+# PinPinPin

-A quick-and-dirty PHP application to view GPX tracks on the map.
+A quick-and-dirty PHP application to show geotagged photos on the OpenStreetMap map.

 ## Author